Games & Quizzes

 /ˈfōkəs/

 With your attention, concentration on one thing.
-To see clearly by adjusting your eyes or a camera.
+To keep your attention, concentration on one thing.

 /tekˈnēk/